Code-Institute-Submissions/MelWatts-The-Conservation-Rooflight-Range_MayResub/README.md

 ### Business vision

-The purpose of this project is to give users peace of mind that help and advice or just something to do socially, is out there.
+The purpose of this project is to give users ability to create their own account, upload their own stories as well as search throguh products for sale, filter them down my heritage or modern types or building alomg with if they need a flat or pitcxhed rooflight.
-The site also gives the users easy access to personal trainers and view specific classes for their needs.
-Have a option to register for an account, with further login / log out functionality.
+The site also gives the users the option to register for an account, with further login / log out functionality.
-The ability to read, like and leave a comment on recent blog posts.
+The ability to read, like and leave a comment on recent Customer Stories.

+### SEO

+SEO means Search Engine Optimization and is the process used to optimize a website's technical configuration, content relevance and link popularity so its pages can become easily findable, more relevant and popular towards user search queries, and as a consequence, search engines rank them better. my key words can be found [here](media/keywords.JPG)

 ## Scope

-I want my users to feel they are not alone, that  there is help to get them to thier weight and fitness goal or a place to meet likeminded friends whilst getting fit.
+I want my users to feel reassured they are buying a high end product for their property.

 ## Structure

-This project is a 9 page website.
-With a simple home page where the user can sign up for a free 7 day trial.
-A find us page whihc has a googles map, a meet the trainers page with a small intro to 3 trainers and a classes drop-down with 3 pages of Pilates, Spin and Circuits classes, plus a blog page to read, like and leave a comment on the blog.
-A register for an account page with a subsiquence login / log out function.
+This project is a 1 main home page website.
+With button to take to the shop now page which shows all products, from there you can filter through trh ranges from pitched and flat roofs to Heritage and modern style homes.
+A menu to Customers stories, wher you can read throguh prior custoners purchased and experiences within the company and see the fnished rooflights installed.
+A register for an account page with a subsiquence login / log out function is also on the nav bar along with the funsction for the user to upload thier own story..

 ## Wireframes

-The original wireframes can be found [here](https://res.cloudinary.com/dw11tbftk/image/upload/v1640098783/wireframe_ncayoh.jpg)
+The original wireframes can be found [here](media/wireframe.JPG)

-The Tablet wireframe can be found [here](https://res.cloudinary.com/dw11tbftk/image/upload/v1639407413/tablet_wireframe_cp5hhw.jpg)
+The Tablet wireframe can be found [here](media/tablet_wireframe.JPG)

-The Mobile wireframe can be found [here](https://res.cloudinary.com/dw11tbftk/image/upload/v1639407411/mobile_wireframe_gg4lhu.jpg)
+The Mobile wireframe can be found [here](media/mobile_wireframe.JPG)

 ### Changes to wireframes

-My site has changed considerably from the intitial wireframe, as I had my initial idea and as I started to build my page it took me in another direction, the more I descovered new methods.
+My site has changed considerably from the intitial wireframe, as I had my initial idea and as I started to build my page it took me in another direction, the more I descovered new methods and styles.

 ## Features

 This section contains some of the features this project contains:
-* The homepage will be the landing page showing a large hero image to draw people in, an introduction to what the site is and a sign up button for a 7 day free trial.
+* The homepage will be the landing page showing a large hero image to draw people in, an introduction to what the site is and a shope now button.
 * Scrolling down to a short paragraph, then an image carosel
-* Scrolling down there are three sections with a short paragraoh on the benefits of Weigh lifting, Fitness in general and nutrition.
+* Scrolling down to an about the company section.
-* Followed by a footer.
+* Followed by a footer with social media links adn an option to sign up to Mailchimp.
-* There are 8 additional pages a 'Find Us' page with a map and contact details
-* A meet the trainers page with 3 sections and bio's of 3 personal trainers.
-* A blogs page where the user (if regitered) can like, or leave a comment on each blog.
-* A drop down menu of 3 addditional pages of classes, with a small description.
+* There ais an addition shop page where the user has the option to browse through all ranges or filter down to meet their specific needs
 * A Register for an account page where the user will submit their personal details to open an account.
 * Once registered, the user can then have the option to log in in future, or log out.